mrciolino/wiki-backup/Events/reuniting-in-gothriathon.md

 This led to Os reuniting with Narascus, the party member responsible for his banishment.

 They trade her for Narascus who Os questions and tries to convince that he wishes for peace.
 Narascus doesnt believe him at first.
-While the two clashed initially, this meeting allowed Os to finally confront Narascus, who recognized his mistake(and had an existential crisis along the way).
 Os sends Frederina back to Krorg with a message of peace.

 The party (Frederina) acquires a flying ship while in Gothriathon from the deck of many things.
 The ship is manned by skeletons with strange power symbols on their heads.
 This skeletal crew can be commanded by whoever is at the wheel steering the ship.
 Frederina departs on this ship when sent back to Krorg by Os.

-Os was accepted back into the party, exonerated and forgiven.

 ## Meade Joins The Party